annanevidoma/myBlog/README.md

 # README

-I learn Ruby on Rails
+I learn Ruby on Rails and JavaScript